Siddharthbadal/Sales-Production-Data-Analysis/README.md

-## Sales and production Firm Data Analysis
+## Company's Sales and Production Data Analysis

 ### Objective

 Goal of the project is to answer various business questions about the all possible areas of the firm.
 These include sales, orders, customers, employees.
 Through multiple analysis we intend to understand different patterns in sales, orders, performance and products over a period of time.
 I have used excel to visualize insights found from the analysis.

 ---